TheSoundDude/PokeRadar/README.md

 # PokeRadar for Minecraft Pixelmon
 [![Join Discord](https://i.imgur.com/5PeuGS2.png)](https://discord.gg/7zWEuT8)

+# Attention
+The development of this mod is supported by CPU Donations.
+Please [Click Here](https://github.com/kcaf/PokeRadar/wiki/CPU-Donations) to learn more and how to `OPT OUT` should you wish.
+I would not have lasted as long through the 4 years PokeRadar has existed without the support of this amazing community!
+Seriously, thank you all so much!!

 # Features
 - You can now disable the minimap
 - Lines!!! (see Screenshots below)